New Generation of Sodium Butyrate in Ball-shaped Granules

 With the restricted use of antibiotics, increasing attention is being given to the importance of gut health to optimise productivity.
 Supplementing butyric acid in the form of sodium butyrate provides energy to enteric cells promoting cell proliferation and improving gut health as well as feed absorption thereby enhancing feed efficiency.

-- High potency (>98% sodium butyrate), reduced butyric odor
+- High potency (>98% sodium butyrate), light to odourless

 - Applicable to all animals.
-Easily incorporated into feed, premixes, additives and animal health products
+Easily incorporated into feed, premixes, additives and animal health products, with a lower inclusion rate at 250g/T for poultry diet

 - An excellent core material, easily coated, slow release in the stomach and intestines, taking care of the entire digestive tract